wellcomecollection/docs/rfcs/021-data_science_in_the_pipeline/README.md

 > Are the network requests for (eg) image files going to be very expensive and/or slow?
 How could we mitigate this?

-> How do we deal with wanting to infer several separate things?
+> How do we deal with wanting to infer several separate things for one piece of content (eg a feature vector _and_ a palette vector for a single image)?
 A chain of inferrer-manager pairs would be simplest and cleanest, but this would require `n` times as many network requests for images as one inferrer doing all the work.

+> Should DS APIs be open to the public?

+> Should model artefacts be open to the public?

+> Should DS inferrers work only for things we know (ie feature vectors can be inferred only for images within the WC ecosystem, by passing an image ID) or with any content (ie feature vectors can be inferred for any image, by passing a publicly accessible URI)

+> It seems like we'll have to reinfer on every existing work/image when a model is retrained, which will significantly add to the expense of retraining based on the above considerations about network requests etc. Is this necessarily the case?